 Exams do not measure real learning.
 They measure what a student can do at a pinpoint in time, under specific conditions.
 They fail to capture the learning trajectory, or even what a student knows in that moment for students who experience exam anxiety (or many other situational issues).

 For these reasons and others, I ditched exams and began ungrading.
 I truly ditched traditional exams back in 2018, when I was teaching large sections of first year biology.
 In that course, though, exams are required (as is true for most first and second year courses at UBC).
-So I designed collaborative exams.
+So I designed collaborative exams (these are not two-staged exams).
 I am now teaching a third year lab course that has never had traditional exams, but did have quizzes and worksheets and things to make sure students were “keeping up”.
 (I’m embarrassed now to even admit that.)

 Step 1: If you want to ungrade, my first tip is to take a look at all of the things students are currently doing for marks and get rid of all of these surveillance type of micro-managy things.